tiby312/dinotree_report/rebalance_and_query_report.md

 # Test Setup

 Before we can measure and compare performance of this algorithm, we have to come up with a good way to test it.
 We often want to see how performance degrades as the size of the problem increases, but we also do not want to influence any other variables.
-In this way a spiral distribution of the bots is ideal.
+In this way a a simple Archimedean spiral distribution of the bots is ideal.
 It allows us to grow the size of the problem without effecting the density of the bots.
 It also fills out the entire 2d space.
 If all the bots were dstributed along only one dimension then that would also skew our results.
 For example, sweep and prune will perform very well if all the bots are spaced out along the axis we are sweeping.

 The spiral distribution takes 3 inputs:
 n: the number of bots